 It is important to note, that even without planning, New York law allows certain exempt transfers that can be done on the eve of entering a nursing home to preserve some or all of the assets - such as spousal refusal and transfers to disabled children.

 What is Medicaid?

-The other option to pay for care is Medicaid.
-A joint federal-state program‚ Medicaid provides medical assistance to low-income individuals‚ including those who are 65 or older‚ disabled or blind.
+Medicaid is a joint federal-state program‚ Medicaid provides medical assistance to individuals‚ including those who are 65 or older‚ disabled or blind who meet certain asset and income guidelines.
 Medicaid is the single largest payer of nursing home bills in America and serves as the option of last resort for people who have no other way to finance their long-term care.

 The guidelines for Community Medicaid (home healthcare aides) in New York State recently changed.
-Effective October 1, 2020, a look-back period of thirty months will apply for all transfers made.
-Prior to this new law, Medicaid planners could make transfers to an irrevocable trust or otherwise without causing a period of ineligibility.
+Effective later this year, a look-back period of thirty months (2.5 years) will apply for all transfers made during that period.
+Prior to this new law, Medicaid planners could make transfers to an irrevocable trust without causing a period of ineligibility.

-Our Elder Law attorneys have the experience and the expertise to help avoid the financial ruin associated with the high cost of long-term care.
-With locations on Long Island and in NYC, we know the nuances of each county and can explain Medicaid eligibility and implement the planning and application process.
+Our Medicaid attorneys have the experience and the expertise to help avoid the financial ruin associated with the high cost of long-term care.
+With locations in Westhampton Beach, E. Setauket and New York City, we know the nuances of each county and can explain Medicaid eligibility and implement the planning and application process.
 Let us supply solutions to your Medicaid Assisted Living, Nursing Home, and Home Care needs.